Hidden Canyon Overlook

 Climb the red soil hill and be prepared to arrive at another enormous slab of exposed bedrock.

-Stay straight at this intersection; the road to the right is the Hidden Canyon Rim Escape, and serves as an expedient exit route after visiting the Hidden Canyon Overlook.
+Continue straight at this intersection.
+The road to the right is the Hidden Canyon Rim Escape and serves as an expedient exit route after visiting the Hidden Canyon Overlook.

 Camping and Lodging